 Improve academic outcomes through powerful, easy-to-implement strategies to help your students understand and self-advocate for their own unique needs

-Each participant will receive an extensive digital resource handbook filled with resources, techniques and therapy strategies presented throughout the seminar to help you enhance therapy effectiveness for APD and related disorders whether working at school or online
+You will receive an extensive resource handbook filled with resources, techniques and therapy strategies presented throughout the seminar to help you enhance therapy effectiveness for APD and related disorders

 Outstanding Strategies You Can Use Immediately